Mavengence/Clustering-KMeans-Python-IS4861-Assignment/README.md

 ## Acknowledgments

-The authors would like to thank [Prof. Dr. Florian Gallwitz](https://www.th-nuernberg.de/person/gallwitz-florian/) for a really good supervising of our group.
-Without him we wouldn't be able to have accomplished our success.
+I would like to thank [Dr. Liu Junming](https://www.cb.cityu.edu.hk/staff/junmiliu/) from the City University of Hongkong for a really good supervising of me and the entire class.